Kothigalu Saar Kothigalu: Plot

-Three friends; Rammi, Nani and Moni, vexed with their wives Almelu, Lalitha and Shalini decide to commit mass suicide.
+Three friends, Rammi, Nani and Moni, vexed with their wives Almelu, Lalitha and Shalini decide to commit mass suicide.
 But they end up saving a businessman who was also attempting suicide.
 These men help a factory owner in straightening out his business and earn a good salary to support their families.
 But they suffer from a marriage problem.
 Their wives do not allow them to have sex.
 Almelu is highly devotional and spends her days fasting.
-Lalitha is a busy lawyer and she is more dedicated to her work than her family life.
+Lalitha is a busy lawyer and she is more dedicated to her work than to her family life.
 Shalini is a TV actress and is more interested in making love to the camera than to her husband.

 At this juncture, Chandru is confronted with another problem.
-His foreign returned daughters are too fast for him to make them agree for an arranged marriage with the sons of his close pal.
-These guys give Chandru an idea that he should employ three good-looking guys and make his daughters fall in love with them.
-After that, the guys could ditch the girls so that they get back to their dad to ask for forgiveness and accept his proposal.
+His foreign-born daughters are too fast for him to make them agree to an arranged marriage with the sons of his close pal.
+These guys give Chandru the idea that he should employ three good-looking guys and make his daughters fall in love with them.
+After that, the guys could ditch the girls so that they could get back to their dad to ask for forgiveness and accept his proposal.
 Lucky asks these three friends to play the roles of the lovers in spite of knowing that they are married.
-These friends attract the girls and when its time to ditch them, they find it too discouraging as they were offered five-star luxuries by Lucky during that time.
-So they decide to double cross him by marrying his daughters.
+These friends attract the girls and when it's time to ditch them, they find it too discouraging as they were offered five-star luxuries by Lucky during that time.
+So they decide to double-cross him by marrying his daughters.

-However, when their wives learns of these affairs, they confront Chandru for forcing their husbands.
-Chandru explains the reasoning of his act as he wanted his daughters to lead a happy life to which they accept.
-The trio again tries to kill themselves, but are saved by their wives.
-The trio conducts the marriage of the three girls, it is hinted at the end of the movie, however, that the three friends have not completely turned over a new leaf with the entrance of three girls whom they meet at the marriage.
+However, when their wives learn of these affairs, they confront Chandru for forcing their husbands.
+Chandru explains the reasoning behind his act as he wanted his daughters to lead a happy life, which they accept.
+The trio again tries to kill themselves, but is saved by their wives.
+The trio conducts the marriage of the three girls, it is hinted at the end of the movie, however, that the three friends have not completely turned over a new leaf with the entrance of the three girls whom they meet at the marriage.